denniskuijs/openremote/docs/guides/ebs-volume-implementation.md

     required: false
 ```

-The `SNAPSHOT_ID` variable allows you to specify a `Snapshot` to create the `EBS` data volume, enabling you to create a volume based on existing data.
+The `SNAPSHOT_ID` variable allows you to specify a `Snapshot` to create the `EBS` data volume, enabling you to create a volume based on an existing snapshot.
 When this variable is specified the `DATA_DISK_SIZE` parameter is ignored.
 Instead, the volume will be provisioned with the same amount of storage that was assigned before snapshot creation.

 ```